shardeum/json-rpc-server/README.md

 ## Docker setup

-If you running it in production, you can simply use `docker compose` command.
+For developers deploying to production environments, simply use `docker compose` command.

 env `NO_OF_RPC_SERVERS` creates replicas of rpc servers using pm2. default is 1.
 Default port is 8080, port for each replicas will increment by 1 on default port. i.e 8081, 8082, 8083, etc.